Scoot up your seats – I think it’s time to have a little chat about sofrito – specifically Puerto Rican sofrito.

 - If you’re using a high-powered blender like a Nutribullet, blend in short pulses until chunky.

-- You can use regular yellow onion or sweet yellow onion.
+- You can use regular yellow onion or red onion.
 It doesn’t matter.
 We’re using mild onions for this recipe.
+I’ve used both for a sofrito recipe.

 - The bunch of cilantro was about 2 ounces.